-The Group financial statements for the year ended 31st December 2009, comprising principal statements and supporting notes, are set out in 'Financial statements' on pages 94 to 176 of this Report.
+The Group financial statements for the year ended 31st December 2009, comprising principal statements and supporting notes, are set out in 'Financial statements' on pages 94 and 176 of this Report.

-The responsibilities of the auditors in relation to the Group financial statements are set out in the Independent Auditors' report on page 93.
+The responsibilities of the auditors in relation to the Group financial statements are set out in the Report of Independent Registered Public Accounting Firm on page 93.

-The Group financial statements for the year ended 31st December 2009 are included in the Annual Report, which is published in hard-copy printed form and made available on the company's website.
+The Group financial statements for the year ended 31st December 2009 are included in the Annual Report.
 The Directors are responsible for the maintenance and integrity of the Annual Report on the website in accordance with UK legislation governing the preparation and dissemination of financial statements.
 Access to the website is available from outside the UK, where comparable legislation may be different.